IeuanWalker/Xamarin.Forms.CustomSwitch/Readme.md

 ![Dependabot](https://api.dependabot.com/badges/status?host=github&repo=IeuanWalker/Xamarin.Forms.Breadcrumb)

 This is a switch/ toggle control that would allow you to create any style switch you'd like.
+This component is built on top/ from this great libary - https://github.com/Phenek/Global.InputForms.
+Fixes a few issues and adds more options for styling/ accessibility.

 Take a look at the sample app included within this project -

 ![Sample App](Doc/SampleApp.gif)